 Contact the Fraud Department

 Find out the name of the credit card issuer for the unauthorized account.
-Contact their fraud department to have the account closed.
+These details will be listed on your credit report.
+Once you've identified the credit card issuer, contact their fraud department to have the account closed.
 You can find the correct contact information on the credit card issuer's website.
 Don't return a phone call to a number on your voice mail or one you received via email - one of those numbers could belong to a scammer.

 When you've contacted the credit card issuer, let them know the account is not yours.
 The credit card issuer may ask for further proof of the fraud, like a police report or identity theft affidavit.

 Beware of any phone call you receive from your credit card issuer's "fraud department."
 This could be a scammer who's trying to get you to give up personal information they can use to commit fraud.

 Note Your Liability for Fraudulent Charges